-Responsibility for both the accuracy of the presented data and the completeness and fairness of the presentation, including all disclosures, rests with the management of the City.
+Responsibility for both the accuracy and the completeness of the data presented, including all disclosures, rests with the management of the City.

-We believe the data, as presented, is accurate in all material respects; that it is presented in a manner designed to fairly present the financial position and results of operations of the City; and that all disclosures necessary to enable the reader to gain an understanding of the City's financial activity have been included.
+We believe the data is accurate in all material respects; that it is presented in a manner designed to fairly reflect the financial position and results of operations of the City; and that all disclosures necessary to enable the reader to gain an understanding of the City's financial activity have been included.

-Mauricio Betancur City Clerk, CMC Marcum LLP, our independent audit firm, has issued unmodified opinions on the City's financial statements for the fiscal year ended September 30, 2023.
+Mauricio Betancur City Clerk, CMC CBIZ CPAs P.C., formerly known as Marcum LLP, our independent audit firm, has issued unmodified opinions on the City's financial statements for the fiscal year ended September 30, 2024.
 The independent auditors' report is located at the front of the financial section of this report.